myminseok/pivotal-docs/check_cf_cli_version_accessing_tas/README.md

 ```
 $ ./1_explode_bosh_logs.sh .
 ```
-it will explode the archive into ./tmp folder. re-running script will overwrite the same contents to the ./tmp folder.
+it will explode all of the *.tgz bosh logs files under ./tmp folder. re-running script will overwrite the same contents to the ./tmp folder.
 ```
 $ ls -alh ./tmp